vgcman16/bolt.diy/docs/docs/index.md

 This method allows you to easily add or update your keys without needing to modify files directly.

 Once you've configured your keys, the application will be ready to use the selected LLMs.

 ---

+### Supabase / Firebase Setup Wizard

+bolt.diy now includes a simple setup wizard for connecting to either Supabase or Firebase.
+Open the **Setup Wizard** from the chat box to enter your API keys and automatically generate the necessary environment variables.
+Once connected, the wizard provides sample code for initializing the selected service using the values from your `.env.local` file.

+---